vincenzocoia/copsupp/issues.md

     udat <- CopulaModel::rbb6(10000, c(3,3))
     lapply(VineCopula::BiCopSelect(1-udat[, 1], udat[, 2], familyset = 28), identity)

-8. Marginal models need to be more carefully specified so that they have more information.
-May need distribution name and parameter, if either are available, or possibly just user-specified cdf, qf, and pdf.
-Should also consider fitting (possibly with `fitdistrplus`'s `fitdist()` function), allowing for empirical distribution too.

-9. A fitting procedure for vines that's similar to that of the marginal should be included.
+8. A fitting procedure for vines that's similar to that of the marginal should be included.
 So, parts of the vine might be specified, parts of the marginals might be specified, and maybe even some parameters ought to be shared amongst some edges.
 	* Would it make sense to add components to an `"rvine"` object, such as data and corresponding measures of fit like AIC/BIC?

+9. Perhaps a function `edge_possibilities(i, j, G, rvine = TRUE)` or something would be useful to see what variables can possibly go in `G[i,j]`, based on the parts of `G` already specified.
+This way I can "fill-in" a vine array if need be, but more importantly so that, when building a new layer, I can choose variables so that the result is still a regular vine (so that I can finish coding the `fitseq_rvine()` function).